 Cheesy Scalloped Potatoes

-We love a good potato dish, and this Easy Scalloped Potatoes Recipe is one of our all time favorites.
+We love good potato recipes, and this Easy Scalloped Potatoes Recipe is one of our all time favorites.
 There are so many reasons we love this recipe!

 - Creamy Scalloped Potatoes are the ultimate in comfort food!